ElektraInitiative/libelektra/doc/decisions/0_drafts/transformations.md

 The problem, in general, can be described as: Which phase of the KDB should be used for notifications/change tracking?

-We differentiate between three types:
+We differentiate between:

-- _stored_ name/value/metadata: How it is actually stored, i.e. the state returned by and passed to the `storage` plugins.
+- _persistent_ name/value/metadata: How it is actually stored, i.e. the state returned by and passed to the `storage` plugins.
-- _runtime_ name/value/metadata: How it is at runtime, i.e. what is returned by `kdbGet` and passed to `kdbSet`.
+- _transient_ name/value/metadata: How it is at runtime, i.e. what is returned by `kdbGet` and passed to `kdbSet`.
 - _intermediate_ name/value/metadata: Any state inbetween the two.

 ### Observed problems with changing key names